Stevenhaque/Chrome-Extension/README.md

 # Weather-App
-A app for weather forecast
+A Web-app for weather forecast